hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * I don't feel effective in my studying lately.
 I can't seem to concentrate.
 I'm not sure that's a good formula for success on the written exam, but I can't keep delaying it as I need to focus on finding a job.

+09:58 Just about time for study session with Laurent.

+16:44 Honestly feel kind of tired.
+I miss ping pong.
+I need to do more physical activity.